 See below for Splunk environment information you need to know about when using third party editors.

 If you use a third party editor for simple XML, keep in mind the following:

 - Check file system permissions of your source files.

-After copying over your files, makes sure that the Splunk instance can read and write to the files.
+After copying over your files, makes sure that you can read and write to the files.
 This is different than setting the access permissions for users of a dashboard from Splunk Web.

-After making changes to a dashboard XML file in the file system, you need to refresh your Splunk instance so it displays in Splunk Web.
-This step is not necessary if you use Splunk's Source Editor.
-Use the following URL to refresh your Splunk instance.
+After making changes to a dashboard XML file in the file system, you need to refresh your instance so it displays in Splunk Web.
+This step is not necessary if you use the Source Editor.
+Use the following URL to refresh your instance.
 After refreshing the instance, reload the dashboard you are editing.
-For example, for the default location on a local version of Splunk Enterprise:

 Special characters in XML files